tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

  1. Activate debugging mode and open the background.html page to check the logging message in the console
  1. Wait till the autoUpdate triggers and check whether there is any error message in the console
  1. Check the same things as above
+- Make sure that both buttons "Update Now" and "Purge All Caches" toggle correctly
 - Test "Update" button for adnauseam.txt

 After going through all the tests, check: